 Can you each work out what shape you have part of on your card?
 What will the rest of it look like?

 There were lots of good ideas sent in for this challenge.
 Everyone had good reasons for their choice as to who won each race.
-Mae from CVHS School, Casper and Margo from ACS Egham all in England; together with Chloe from Jebel Ali School in UAE and Lance from Concord Elementary School in the US all agreed.
-Their solutions were that the frog won three of the races with
+Abubakr, who is home-schooled in the UK, offered the following thoughts:

-In the first solution the frog won all the won challenges because he could run faster than them all and he could swim the best and the Caterpillar, ladybird, spider and snail couldn't swim.
+The frog won all the challenges because he could run faster than them all and he could swim the best and the caterpillar, ladybird, spider and snail couldn't swim.
 The frog could also jump the highest and longest because his back legs are very large.
-In the second solution the Caterpillar was in a pupa and he turned into a butterfly.
-In the third solution the

-frog won all of them because he could run faster than them all and he could swim the best and the butterfly, ladybird, spider and snail couldn't swim.
+The frog would still win all of them because he could run faster than them all and he could swim the best and the butterfly, ladybird, spider and snail couldn't swim.
 The frog could also jump the highest and longest because his back legs are very large.
-I the fourth solution the Caterpillar`s change was different in numbers of ways like he had less legs and wings.